anshikaatiwari/Crime-Prediction-/README.md

 ## Results
 The final model, after tuning, achieved an accuracy of 88.22% on the test set.
 This result demonstrates that the models performed well in predicting crime categories based on the provided features.

-##Model	Accuracy
+## Model	Accuracy(On Validation Data)

-Gradient Boosting Classifier:	0.88220
+Gradient Boosting Classifier:	0.89

-Support Vector Machine (SVM) :	0.87210
+Support Vector Machine (SVM) :	0.869

-Linear Regression:	0.83560
+Linear Regression:	0.8575

 Gradient Boosting provided the highest accuracy.

+ Link for kaggle competition : https://www.kaggle.com/competitions/crime-cast-forecasting-crime-categories